 During Year Four of the curriculum, students must complete a required core clerkship in Emergency Medicine (1 block; 4 weeks), a longitudinal Osteopathic Manipulative Medicine VI course, and a minimum of thirty-two credit hours of elective rotations.
 Elective rotations may be completed at any location within or outside of the College's hub locations.
-One four-week block, which grants no curricular credit, will be designated to prepare for the COMLEX-USA® Level 2 board exams.
+One four-week block may be designated as an Independent Study course to prepare for the COMLEX-USA[®] Level 2 board exams.
 All out-of-network rotation experiences must be reviewed, approved, and credentialed by the Office of Clinical Education.
 Students may participate in one non-clinical elective with the approval of the Office of Clinical Education.
 A sample course schedule for Year Four is provided below (see Figure 4).
 The actual rotation sequence will vary for each student.